octobercms/docs/cms-ajax.md

 // Run onCalculate handler with some extra data
 $('form').request('onCalculate', {data: {value: 55})

-// Run onCaclulate and before updating, run some custom code
+// Run onCalculate and before updating, run some custom code
 $('form').request('onCalculate', {beforeUpdate: function(){ /* do something */ }})

-// Run onCaclulate and if successful, run some custom code and the default
+// Run onCalculate and if successful, run some custom code and the default
 $('form').request('onCalculate', {success: function(data){
     //... do something ...
     this.success(data);
 }})

-// Run onCaclulate and if successful, run some custom code after the default is done
+// Run onCalculate and if successful, run some custom code after the default is done
 $('form').request('onCalculate', {success: function(data){
     this.success(data).done(function() {
         //... do something after parent success() is finished ...